Moist, sweet, delicious, and totally satisfying, this Apple Cake needs no further embellishment. Just make, bake, slice and enjoy.

 Try this apple cake and enjoy the flavors of fall.
 Once you take a bite through the sugary crust and taste the spicy sweetness of the apples and cinnamon, you’ll see why it’s my Dad’s favorite.

 This is for you Dad.
+I miss you terribly and I will always love you.

 - 2 tablespoons sugar for pan